bduffany/bduff_v2/templates/posts/about.md

 #### Robotics

 I have a fairly strong background in robotics.
-Presently, I am on the software subteam of the [Cornell Mars Rover](http://marsrover.engineering.cornell.edu) project team, where we program primarily in C++, and make good use of the [ROS](http://ros.org/) library.
+I am on the software subteam of the [Cornell Mars Rover](http://marsrover.engineering.cornell.edu) project team, where we program primarily in C++, and make good use of the [ROS](http://ros.org/) library.
 We do all of our development in Linux, so I have managed to gain a great deal of experience with Unix tools and Bash scripting.